Accounting: B.S.

 There are various pathways for students who are interested to pursue a career as Certified Public Accountants:

-1- B.S.
-Accounting/MBA CPA-150/150E NYS Licensure-Qualifying Registered Program NYS.
+1. B.S.
+Accounting/MBA CPA-150/150E NYS Licensure-Qualifying Dual Registered Program NYS

 Eligibility: To apply to the for the BS/MBA program, applicants must have a minimum 3.2 GPA (calculated of up to the last sixty credits earned before applying).
 Students must complete an undergraduate application.
 If the students have less than 60 credits, at the time of their applications, they are conditionally accepted to the program if they have a minimum GPA of 3.2 in the credits they completed.
-Then, they will be continuously monitored until they complete at least sixty credits and the program prerequisites.
+Then, they will be continuously monitored until they complete at least 60 credits and the program prerequisites.
 If their GPA goes below 3.2 during their conditional acceptance, then they will be dismissed from the program.
 Officially admitted students can start taking graduate courses.
 There is no monitoring after official acceptance.
 After this point, students must meet graduate expectations for academic progress and grade point average in their master’s level courses to remain in the dual or any other degree pathway.

-The following are the three dual listed/counted graduate courses and their equivalency in the BS in Accounting:
+The following are the three dual listed/counted graduate courses and their equivalency in the B.S. in Accounting:

 • GR MGMT 6020 Leadership & Executive Development, 3cr = UG MGMT 3060 Organizational Behavior.